PawelPleskaczynski/JunoProcessor/README.md

 - Load a directory with RAW JunoCam images by clicking `Batch processing` button.

-- Select `CH4` checkbox if the image is not RGB, but methane.
+- Change values of the checkboxes if necessary.

 - Click `Process the image` button to start processing the data.
 Please allow software to work for a couple of minutes.
+You can see the progress on progress bar.

 - Once processing is finished, you'll be able to retrieve final products in the same directory as input data, in directories named after the input file's